piceaTech/node-gitlab-2-github/README.md

 In some scenarios the ability to migrate is probably more important than the total duration of the migration process.
 Some users may even be willing to accept a very long duration (> 1 day if necessary?), if they can get the migration done at all, in return.

-### Make request run in parallel
+### Make requests run in parallel

 Some requests could be run in parallel, to shorten the total duration.
-Currently all GitLab- and Github-Api-Requests are being run sequentially.
+Currently all GitLab- and Github-Api-Requests are run sequentially.